sdelamo/sergiodelamo.com/posts/presentation-micronaut-aws.md

 In this session, [Sergio del Amo](https://sergiodelamo.com) introduces the [Micronaut framework](https://micronaut.io) integration with [AWS Lambda](https://aws.amazon.com/lambda/).

+Can my Lambda functions be fast if I use Java?
+Can I write my applications with everything I love (dependency injection, configuration injection, ease routing) and deploy to AWS Lambda?
+In this deep dive, you will that it is possible with the Micronaut Framework.

+You will learn how to fast cold startups with:

+- The GraalVM native executable generation built-in in the Micronaut Gradle and Maven plugins and the Micronaut AWS integration with AWS Lambda Custom runtimes.

+-
+- Micronaut integration with Amazon Cloud Development Kit (CDK) to generate infrastructure as code.
+You can setup your Amazon API Gateway, AWS Lambda function and DynamoDB table without effort.

+Micronaut Framework supports deploying functions to the AWS Lambda Java runtime or as native executables built with GraalVM to a custom runtime.
+Moreover, with [Micronaut CRaC](https://micronaut-projects.github.io/micronaut-crac/latest/guide/) it integrates seamlessly with AWS Lambda Snapstart.
+With Micronaut framework, you can get fast cold startups for your Java applications.

+Moreover, the framework offer

 Java applications have struggled in AWS Lambda.
 Mainly due to slow cold starts.

 Micronaut applications' characteristics, such as fast start-up, low memory consumption, and [GraalVM](https://www.graalvm.org) integration, can help you workaround cold startups in AWS Lambda.